 Longstreet then proposed that Bragg’s remaining force cross the Tennessee River, flank Rosecrans, and force his surrender.
-To Longstreet’s dismay, Bragg instead decided to use his whole army to besiege the Federals.
+To Longstreet’s dismay, Bragg instead decided to put his whole army in Rosecrans’s front to besiege the Federals.
 This would take time, which was exactly what the Federal high command needed to rescue Rosecrans’s army.

-Rosecrans telegraphed his superiors on the 23rd, “We hold this point, and cannot be dislodged except by very superior numbers.”
+Rosecrans, whose mood had swung back and forth between extreme optimism and pessimism the past few days, sent an optimistic message to Washington on the morning of the September 23: “We hold this point, and cannot be dislodged except by very superior numbers.”
 He asked for “all reinforcements you can send hurried up.”
 President Abraham Lincoln had urged Burnside to reinforce Rosecrans, but Burnside seemed unable to move any time soon.

 Lincoln explained that the purpose of the meeting was to discuss whether part of Meade’s army could be detached to rescue Rosecrans’s army trapped in Chattanooga.
 Stanton suggested transferring 30,000 troops.
 Meade listed several reasons why he objected to such a plan, including the fact that he needed all available men for an offensive he planned to launch soon.
 The meeting ended at 1 p.m., with Lincoln and Halleck rejecting Stanton’s idea and Meade returning to his headquarters.